EmilHvitfeldt/emilhvitfeldt.com/post/slidecraft-asciicast/index.html.md

 ---
-title: 'Slidecraft 101: Better SCSS files'
+title: 'Slidecraft 101: Using asciicast'
 description: |
   Using sass interpolation, functions and mixin for the most in your style sheets
 date: '2024-07-01'